maneeshmenon/AKS/README.md

 Perform Build using Azure DevOps
 ================================
-Step 1: Create an account in Azure DevOps.
-For example 'https://dev.azure.com/maneeshmenon/' Step 2: Create a project in the account
+1. Create an account in Azure DevOps.
+For example 'https://dev.azure.com/maneeshmenon/'
+2. Create a project in the account
-Step 3: Under Project Settings, create a service connection named 'serviceconnectioncontainerregistry'.
+3. Under Project Settings, create a service connection named 'serviceconnectioncontainerregistry'.
 This is to gain access to ACS
-Step 4: Using pipelines -> build, create two build pipelines.
+4. Using pipelines -> build, create two build pipelines.
 Use the following YAML to perform build
    a. azure-pipelines-build-frontend.yml
    b. azure-pipelines-build-backend.yml

 Note: While performing the build operation, choose your github repository as the source